Frequently Asked Questions

 Do I need an attorney?

-In certain jurisdictions, such as New York, representation at arbitration is deemed not to be practice of law.
-In those disputes, you may represent yourself or your company.
-However, some jurisdictions require you to have an attorney for arbitration and your failure to use an attorney in those situations may result in an unenforceable decision.
+While it is always recommended that you consult with an attorney, in certain jurisdictions, such as New York, representation at arbitration is deemed not to be practice of law.
+Therefore, in disputes governed by New York law, you may represent yourself or your company.
+Some other jurisdictions require you to have an attorney for arbitration and your failure to use an attorney in those situations may result in an unenforceable decision.
+In almost all circumstances, you will need an attorney to 'enter' or 'confirm' the Arbitral Decision in court.
+Please see the "Where can I find an attorney?" section, below.

 Where can I find an attorney?